saskiapool/projectTechGroup/README.md

 The webapp is ment for people who are looking to get into some more serious dating focussing on dinner dates.
 It is just like [First Dates](https://www.npo3.nl/first-dates/BNN_101378960), with the only difference that you have to do the organizing yourself.
 You are able to find people with the same interest and when you match you can start planning your first date while having a blast by sending funny gifs.

 Checkout the [wiki](https://github.com/Vuurvos1/projectTechGroup/wiki) of this repository to find out more about this project.
 Enjoy!

+The app is also hosted on Heroku and you can check it out [here](https://moffelmatch.herokuapp.com/)

 ### 🛠 Build with